exowanderer/exoMAST_API/README.md

 I use the code primarily to access exoplanet system parameters as inputs to any transit light curve fitting tools.
 I would imagine that RV curve fitting models would also benefit from the background database access.

-I owe great thanks for helping to develop this API to documentation and conversations with the exo.MAST team and, especially, @mustaric!
+I owe great thanks for helping to develop this API to documentation and conversations with the exo.MAST team and, especially, [Dr. Susan Mullally](https://github.com/mustaric)!

 ---
 Here is a nominal layout for usage: